 Mortgage Marketing Proven Plan of Action

 Intent Home buying Marketing Intelligence creates a system to allow mortgage planners to build business and form relationships, as well as nurture existing relationships simultaneously.
 Intent provides a way for mortgage planners to stay in constant contact with their customers and business partners before, during and after the loan process.
 When the time comes for a past customer to purchase a new home or refinance their current home, Intent supplies the mortgage planner with the mortgage marketing tools needed to ensure they are top of mind for the customer.
+Intent takes pride in our proven plan of action which uses mortgage marketing to not only convert leads, but continue to nurture those leads to create customers for life.

+Retargeting leads is the method by which an advertiser can use mortgage marketing to drive a lead back to their website after the lead has left it.
 What strikes us about lead generation in the mortgage industry is not so much how it is created (though the model could use some refinement) or the follow-up (which is decidedly interesting across the board).
 Rather, we are struck by how far the industry is actually behind in cultivating leads from past data and re-targeting leads on sites to build brand awareness and remind them to apply for home loans.

 We teach digital marketing to our customers, and one of the “scariest” things for them is typically just how much data is out there to draw from and how “weird” it feels when they see an ad on one website that features something they were scoping on another site.
 Simple re-targeting of leads works.
 Not only does it capture attention, but when done subtly and artfully — two things that are always the most important part of marketing that involves data — it can be incredibly effective.